xyzaz/xy-random-hide/README.md

 Show/hide strings using JS, PHP or both.
 It can be also used to generate the same sequence od pseudorandom numbers in JS and PHP.
 Unicode is supported!

+#### Warning
+Intended userage is to hide strings from an accidental revealing when you don't need to use true encryption.
+Keep in mind that hidden strings will NOT be cryptographically secure.
+You should NOT use this to protect any sensitive data.

 ### Basic userage php:

 	use \XyZaz\CXyRndHide;